Energinet-DataHub/energy-origin/doc/api/conventions.md

 ### Time Zone

-The API will need information about the time zone to generate output correctly.
-The time zone is expected to be supplied as an IANA/Olson Time Zone Identifier.
+A time zone is expected to be supplied as an IANA/Olson Time Zone Identifier.
-The API will use the UTC/GMT time zone to generate output if a time zone not provided.
+The API will use the UTC/GMT time zone to generate output if a time zone is not provided.
 Note that the identifier must be URL encoded.

 ```text
 ?timeZone=Europe%2FCopenhagen